Halliburton-Landmark/gdp/README-compiling.md

 The following is a brief explanation of the subdirectories contained in this source tree.

-* ep --- A library of C utility functions.
+* ep &mdash; A library of C utility functions.
 This is a stripped down version of a library I wrote several years ago.
 	If you look at the code you'll see vestiges of some of the stripped out functions.
 I plan on cleaning this version up and releasing it again.

-* gdp --- A library for GDP manipulation.
+* gdp &mdash; A library for GDP manipulation.
 This is the library that applications must link to access the GDP.

-* gdplogd --- The GDP log daemon.
+* gdplogd &mdash; The GDP log daemon.
 This implements physical (on disk) logs for the GDP.
 The implementation is still fairly simplistic.
 It depends on a routing layer (currently gdp_router, in a separate repository).

-* scgilib --- An updated version of the SCGI code from [`http://www.xamuel.com/scgilib/`](http://www.xameul.com/scgilib/).
+* scgilib &mdash; An updated version of the SCGI code from [`http://www.xamuel.com/scgilib/`](http://www.xameul.com/scgilib/).
 	SCGI permits a web server to access outside programs by opening a socket in a manner much more efficient than basic CGI fork/exec.
 This is only used for the REST interface.

-* apps --- Application programs, including tests.
+* apps &mdash; Application programs, including tests.

-* doc --- Some documentation, woefully incomplete.
+* doc &mdash; Some documentation, woefully incomplete.

-* examples --- Some example programs, intended be usable as tutorials.
+* examples &mdash; Some example programs, intended be usable as tutorials.

-* lang --- sub-directories with language-specific application programs and supporting code.
+* lang &mdash; sub-directories with language-specific application programs and supporting code.

-* lang/java --- Java-specific apps and libraries.
+* lang/java &mdash; Java-specific apps and libraries.

-* lang/js --- JavaScript-specific apps and libraries.
-Also contains
-	the Node.js/JS GDP RESTful interface code.
+* lang/js &mdash; JavaScript-specific apps and libraries.
+Also contains the Node.js/JS GDP RESTful interface code.
 See associated README files for details.

-* lang/python --- Python-specific apps and libraries.
-See the
-	associated README file for details.
+* lang/python &mdash; Python-specific apps and libraries.
+See the associated README file for details.

 <!-- vim: set ai sw=4 sts=4 ts=4 : -->